 Be the best bricklayer, be the best banker, be the best pastry chef … be the safest airline pilot – that’s useful.

 You say, “But they are only paying me for an average performance.”
 That’s not the point.
 You feel the reward of a job well done.
 The money is a bonus.

 Maybe you are only planning to stay in your job for another week.
 But while you are there, develop a reputation where other people say, “This guy is an expert.
 This lady is amazing.”

 Here’s the thing about developing a reputation: John McCormack said: “Do more than you are paid for now … and one day you’ll be paid for more than you do.”
 My wife Julie and I have been employing people in our business for 30 years.
 We’ve seen all the wonderful resumes.

 When Julie and I want a personal secretary or assistant, we start calling our friends,

 “Can you recommend anyone?
 Who do you know that might want to work for us?”
 We employ by reputation, not by resumes.
-When you have a reputation, someone, sometime, will notice you and offer you a better position.
+When you have a reputation, someone, sometime, will notice you and offer you a better generic for clonazepam position.